 Under the law, all residents of the Cayman Islands must have health insurance, and all employers are obligated to ensure that their employees, their unemployed spouse and dependent children residing on-Island are also covered.
 The options for coverage range from the basic SHIC plan (Standard Health Insurance Contract), to premium plans which cover everything and cost a lot more.

 The average cost of annual house insurance is based upon a percentage of the property value and generally, includes liability insurance.
-Waterfront properties are likely to be higher, properties within a strata are insured in the name of the strata and paid by each owner.
+Waterfront properties are likely to be higher, and if your property is part of a strata corporation, the building must be insured in the name of the strata.

 Commercial insurance is there to protect businesses from financial loss due to unforeseen circumstances.
 These can include property damage, liability, theft, business interruption, injured employees and more.Read More